 Currently, LADWP's OEM group is responsible for receiving notifications of adverse weather conditions from the National Weather Service and the City Emergency Management Department.
 LADWP's OEM will forward these notices to affected stakeholders such as ECC for operational planning needs and necessary action.
-The personnel at the ECC will be responsible for blocking the 4.8kV distribution system reclosers in Tier 3 HFTDs either remotely or by dispatching personnel to reduce wildfire ignition risks.
-Blocking of 34.5kV reclosers within Tier 3 areas including peddlers and station-to-station lines will be performed based on an incident and prevailing condition basis.
+Upon notification from LAFD of a Red Flag Alert, ECC personnel will be responsible for blocking the 4.8kV distribution system reclosers in Tier 3 HFTDs either remotely or by dispatching personnel to reduce wildfire ignition risks.
+34.5kV circuit reclosers within Tier 3 HFTDs will also be blocked unless doing so would jeopardize the safe and reliable operation of the power system.
+On circuits where direct SCADA control is not available, these functions are executed by dispatching personnel to the locations and performing the functions locally.

-Similarly, the blocking of all reclosers within Tier 2 will be determined on a condition-or incident-based basis.
-Blocking of reclosers allows LADWP to minimize the risk of wildfire while mitigating the possible negative impact of service interruption on its customers and the community at large.
+Similarly, the blocking specific reclosers within Tier 2 will be determined on a condition or incident-based basis.